 Spasticity and Contractures?

 The involuntary tightening and stiffening of muscles is called spasticity.
-Due to these involuntary movements in muscles joints get fixed in abnormal positions.
-With the time contractures get hard and in children can lead to the growth of deformed limbs.
-In case of severe deformity which takes place in Old unattended PwSCI and growing children.
+Due to these involuntary movements in muscles, joints get fixed in abnormal positions.
+With time, contractures get hard and in children can lead to the growth of deformed limbs.
+In case of severe deformity that takes place in Old unattended PwSCI and growing children.

 NEUROPATHIC PAIN: Spinal cord injury and neuropathic pain go together.
 Complete spinal injuries result in less severe neuropathic pain as compared to incomplete spinal trauma.
-Reason is obvious for the communication of brain and affected parts of body are interrupted at and below the sight of Sci.
-Hot and Cold pads help in reducing neuropathic pain but it is not advisable for persons with spinal cord injuries because its huge risky to apply below the level of injury because those areas dont have 100% sensation and it can damage the skin and lead to bedsore.
-If PWSCI seriously required it then we should connect them with a therapist and guide in the proper way.
+Reason is obvious for the communication of the brain, and affected parts of the body are interrupted at and below the level of SCI.
+Hot and Cold pads help in reducing neuropathic pain, but it is not advisable for persons with spinal cord injuries because of the huge risk of applying below the level of injury, as those areas don't have 100% sensation, and it can damage the skin and lead to a bedsore.
+If PWSCI seriously required it, then we should connect them with a therapist and guide them in the proper way.

 Symptoms may include hypertonicity (increased muscle tone), clonus (a series of rapid muscle contractions), exaggerated deep tendon reflexes, muscle spasms, scissoring (involuntary crossing of the legs), and fixed joints (contractures).
-The degree of spasticity varies from mild muscle stiffness to severe, painful, and uncontrollable muscle spasms can be measured on Ashworth scale.
-Spasticity can interfere with rehabilitation in patients with certain disorders, and often interferes with daily rehabilitation program and it can lead to contractures and deformity as well if untreated.
+The degree of spasticity, which varies from mild muscle stiffness to severe, painful, and uncontrollable muscle spasms, can be measured on the Ashworth scale.
+Spasticity can interfere with rehabilitation in patients with certain disorders, and often interferes with the daily rehabilitation program, which can lead to contractures and deformity as well if untreated.

 Are spasms good or bad?